 For additional information on Veterans Education Benefits, visit www.gibill.va.gov.

 International Students

-All international students should refer to the University's Office of International Services (OIS) website at http://www.ois.pitt.edu for detailed information on admissions, orientation, immigration, visas, and life in Pittsburgh.
+All international students should refer to the University's Office of International Services (OIS) website at Office of International Services for detailed information on admissions, orientation, immigration, visas, and life in Pittsburgh.

-PITT/SHRS Technology Resources
+Student Technology Resources